openartmarket/supabase-live-table/README.md

 5. Process queued Realtime messages that were received while waiting for the snapshot.
 6. Apply Realtime messages to the in-memory replica.

+### Errors
-The algorithm tries to detect data inconsistency and will throw an error if it detects it.
+1. The algorithm tries to detect data inconsistency and will throw an error if it detects it.
-If the Realtime channel is disconnected as result of a timeout or network error, or if we stop receiving heartbeats, an error will be thrown.
+2. If the Realtime channel is disconnected as result of a timeout or network error.
+3. If we stop receiving heartbeats, an error will be thrown.

+### ⚠️⚠️⚠️
 Automatic reconnection is *not* handled and must be implemented by the caller.

 ## Examples